tinymce/tinymce-docs/ui-components/urldialog.md

 ---
 ## Overview

 A URL dialog is a special TinyMCE UI component which loads an external web page inside a dialog (sometimes referred to as `modals`).
 This differs from the regular dialogs that use supported components to render an interactive dialog inside the application.
-URL dialogs are useful for very complex use cases, where the supported dialog components cannot be used — for example, dialogs in a custom file manager.
+URL dialogs are useful for very complex use cases, where the supported dialog components cannot be used — for example, a custom file manager that is loaded inside a TinyMCE dialog.

 The most basic configuration structure is: